IRRITATED By Roof Stains? Too Much Creosote?

 What is the worst thing to do?
 Good question!

-NEVER "Top Off" your furnace with wood fuel.
-If you go out to check on your furnace, and it is still half full of wood, DO NOT "Top It Off" with wood...here's why:
+NEVER "Top Off" your outdoor wood burner with wood fuel.
+If you go out to check on your burner, and it is still half full of wood, DO NOT "Top It Off" with wood...here's why:

 Again, the solution is simple: Please only put enough wood in your furnace so that it will be completely burned down to ashes and only a few coals when you refill.